 Join us with Zoom!

-In the meantime you can view recordings of our Fall sessions by clicking on the following links:
+You can view recordings of our previous sessions by clicking on the following links:

 A Tradition of Choir Music in the Twin Cities

 Minnetonka Choral Society (MCS) traces its roots back to 1957 and has been a fixture in the Twin Cities’ choir music scene ever since.
 We are dedicated to enriching the lives of our members and the community through great choral music performance.
 We love to sing!
 And we love nothing more than singing to a full audience.